projects

 -

 I found the USDA’s Pomological Watercolor Collection online in 2015 and was captivated.
 After filing a series of FOIA requests about the paintings, I led a successful advocacy campaign to have high-resolution scans put online.
 I then uploaded the collection to Wikimedia Commons, and developed my first Twitter bot, @pomological to post images from the collection.
+(It now posts to Bluesky and Mastodon.)
 I spoke about this process at the National Archives during Wikicon 2015, and my work has been written up Mashable (“Twitter’s pleasant ‘old fruit pictures’ bot has a fascinating origin story”), Atlas Obscura, and elsewhere.

 -